storesafe/cordova-sqlite-storage/README.md

 ## Test program to seek help

-If you continue to see the issue: please make the simplest test program possible based on [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) to demonstrate the issue with the following characteristics:
+If you continue to see the issue: please make the simplest test program possible based on [`brodybits/cordova-sqlite-test-app`](https://github.com/brodybits/cordova-sqlite-test-app) to demonstrate the issue with the following characteristics:
   - it completely self-contained, i.e. it is using no extra libraries beyond cordova & SQLitePlugin.js;
   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;
   - if the issue is with *retrieving* data from a table, that the test program includes the statements you used to open the database, create the table, and enter the data you are trying to retrieve.

 ## What will be supported for free

-It is *recommended* to make a small, self-contained test program based on [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) that can demonstrate your problem and post it.
+It is *recommended* to make a small, self-contained test program based on [`brodybits/cordova-sqlite-test-app`](https://github.com/brodybits/cordova-sqlite-test-app) that can demonstrate your problem and post it.
 Please do not use any other plugins or frameworks than are absolutely necessary to demonstrate your problem.

 In case of a problem with a pre-populated database, please post your entire project.